raulpenaguiao/project-euler/README.md

 Features:
  - Game theory
- - Integer points ni a polyhedron
+ - Integer points in a polyhedron

 Notes:
-The set of losing positions are the integet points $(x, y)$ such that $x\neq y$ that are inside the cone $x/phi < y < x*phi$ The desired sum can be extended to counting the number of integer points inside a 3 dimentional polytope We compute this polytope here, runs in very few time.
+    The set of losing positions are the integet points $(x, y)$ such that $x\neq y$ that are inside the cone $x/phi < y < x*phi$
+    The desired sum can be extended to counting the number of integer points inside a 3 dimentional polytope We compute this polytope here, runs in very few time.
 Afterwards we need to use sage to compute the number of integer pts

 Time:
 5.084355 seconds